 In two hours, you will see most of what SF has to offer.
 This tour leaves at 6:30pm throughout the year, so some months it will be after dark and other times the sun will still be shining.

 This San Francisco night tour starts with a ride by Alcatraz Island.
 You will then cruise past Angel Island and along the shores of Tiburon, Belvedere (an island with some of the most expensive homes in the US), and Sausalito.

-You will watch the sunset as you cruise over to and under the Golden Gate Bridge.
+You will watch the sunset or the evening lights as you cruise over to and under the Golden Gate Bridge.
 On your way back, you will ride along the shores of San Francisco while taking in the stunning skyline.

-Along the way, you will enjoy food from a large appetizer buffet provided by Boudin Bakery, including treats such as small sandwiches, cheeses, and seasonal fruits and salads.
+Along the way, you will enjoy food from a light appetizer buffet including treats such as small sandwiches, cheeses, and seasonal fruits and salads.
 The buffet also offers fresh vegetables, pizza breadsticks, and freshly baked cookies.

 A bar is available on board.
 Each ticket includes one drink pass, and then you can buy additional drinks.

 This sunset cruise is available from April 1 - November 3.

 In the winter months (November 4 - March 31), this cruise still runs, but with some slight modifications.
 Since the sun goes down earlier, you will not catch the sunset but you will still get to enjoy the beautiful scenery and appetizer buffet as you cruise around the bay.

 The Mission District is one of the hottest destinations for foodies.
 It has dozens of restaurants with cuisines from around the world.
 If you love to sample new dishes or cuisines, then I highly recommend one of the walking tours of this district during your stay.